-Celtic 'belong in Champions League' - Postecolgou
+Celtic belong in Champions League - Postecoglou

 Celtic nee to be 'consistent qualifiers'

-RB Leipzig's 2-0 win at Celtic Park on Tuesday left Postecoglou's side bottom of their group, four points below Shakhtar Donetsk.
+RB Leipzig's 2-0 win at Celtic Park on Tuesday left Postecoglou's team bottom of their group, four points below Shakhtar Donetsk.
 The Ukrainian side are well placed to take third place and enter the Europa League in the new year.

 Postecoglou said he could not put a timeframe on his side being successful at the elite level, adding: "It's about being at that level and having the chance to play at that level on a consistent basis.
 That means having to qualify for it and every year you want to grow.

 "That's what our objective needs to be, like most clubs our size.
 If you take away the big five leagues, the clubs that have made an impact at Champions League level are the ones that are consistent qualifiers for it.

-If this was our fifth or sixth year of being in the competition, I'd be having a different discussion.
+"If this was our fifth or sixth year of being in the competition, I'd be having a different discussion.

 "It's all about perspective, what you're trying to achieve.
 This is our first year back in for five years.
 I'm not going to accept people suggesting that somehow we haven't earned our place or let the game in this country down."